-- a) The seal chamber bushing [4132], throttle bushing [1630], channel rings [1500] and center bushing [1600] should be checked to make sure they seat in both the upper and lower half casing and that the anti-rotating pins [2923] can be properly located in the slot on the lower half casing parting flange. - b) Install main parting flange gasket [4590].
-(Refer to section 6.6.10, Parting flange gasket.) - c) Place lower half of the center bushing [1600] into the lower half casing [1210], making sure the anti-rotation pins are properly located in the slot on the lower half casing parting flange.
-Note:
+a) The seal chamber bushing [4132], throttle bushing [1630], channel rings [1500] and center bushing [1600] should be checked to make sure they seat in both the upper and lower half casing and that the anti-rotating pins [2923] can be properly located in the slot on the lower half casing parting flange.

+- b) Install main parting flange gasket [4590].
+Refer to parting flange gasket. - c) Place lower half of the center bushing [1600] into the lower half casing [1210], making sure the anti-rotation pins are properly located in the slot on the lower half casing parting flange.

-In case of double suction pumps (DMXD and DMXDH), place lower half of the crossover bushing [1600] into the lower half casing [1210], making sure the anti-rotation pins are properly located in the slot on the lower half casing parting flange.
+In case of double suction pump (DMXD and DMXDH), place lower half of the crossover bushing [1600] into the lower half casing [1210], making sure the anti-rotation pins are properly located in the slot on the lower half casing parting flange.